Computed Tomography

 Browse CT Terms

-Explore common findings and terminology in CT reports.
-Each term includes detailed explanations, clinical significance, and related lab tests to help you understand your imaging results. lab tests.
+Explore common terms in CT reports, each with detailed explanations, clinical significance, and related lab tests to help you understand your imaging results. lab tests.

 Acute Pancreatitis